RoopsagarK/Cocvid-19_data_analysis/README.md

 ## This project analysises WHO data on Covid 19 and is used to plot visualizations of said data

+> Currently tkinter works only on Microsoft Windows</br>
+> Contains data from 22-01-2020 to 27-07-2020
 ### Tools and resources used:
 * Juypter notebooks: analysis
 * Pandas, Numpy, Matplotlib, Plotly, Tkinter: Python modules for analyis and plotting